Space As A Service

 Spire currently builds up to two satellites per week in its cleanroom via a tried-and-true production and testing process.
 Production scales up and down to meet the demands of our launch schedules.

 The satellite iteration cycle at Spire is incredibly fast.
 Hardware improvements like updated sensors or antennas can go from design to production to launch in a matter of months.
 Advances in computing, radio, and sensing are continuously integrated in each generation of satellite.
-Spire will has launched eight generations of the Lemur-2 spacecraft.
+Spire has launched eight generations of the Lemur-2 spacecraft.

 Go For Launch In Every Orbit